-If you're using fresh green beans and you don't mind the extra labor, split them lengthwise (or use French-style if frozen).
-Cookthe green beans in boiling salted water until just tender.
+If you're using fresh green beans and you don't mind the extra labor, split them lengthwise and parcook them until crisp-tender.
+(Mom always used the frozen ones, and they're fine.
+Also a lot easier.)
 Medium-dice the artichoke hearts.

-- I guess you could use the frozen ones, too ...
-1 9-oz. package frozen artichoke hearts.
+- 1 9-oz. package frozen artichoke hearts.
 Do not use canned.
 I'll know.

 - 1/2 cup extra-virgin olive oil